Euler simulation of interacting particle systems and McKean-Vlasov SDEs with fully superlinear growth drifts in space and interaction: Well-posedness of the particle system and the PoC -- Proposition

-The particle system \eqref{Eq:MV-SDE Propagation} can be viewed as a system in $\bR^{Nd}$, and Remark \ref{remark:OSL for the whole function / system V}, we show that the convolution term $V$ satisfies the one-sided Lipschitz condition, thus the drift term of the whole system also satisfy one-sided Lipschitz condition and the diffusion term is of Lipschitz, and the well-posedness result comes from standard results \cite{2021SSM}.
-We now prove \eqref{eq:momentboundParticiInteractingSystem}, the difficulty lies in the moment bound result of the $\bR^{Nd}$ system cannot lead to \eqref{eq:momentboundParticiInteractingSystem} since the particles are correlated.
+\begin{proof}[Proof of Proposition \ref{Prop:Propagation of Chaos}] We start by interpreting the interacting particle system \eqref{Eq:MV-SDE Propagation} as a single SDE in $\bR^{Nd}$.
+In Remark \ref{remark:OSL for the whole function / system V} we show that, as a system in $\bR^{Nd}$, the function $V$ (see \eqref{eq:Define-Function-V} and \eqref{Eq:General MVSDE shape of v}) satisfies a one-sided Lipschitz condition (as a map in $\bR^{Nd}$).
+Thus: (i) the drift term of the whole system also satisfies one-sided Lipschitz condition as $b$ satisfies a uniformly Lipschitz condition by $(\mathbf{A}^b)$; (ii) the diffusion coefficient satisfies a Lipschitz condition (by $(\mathbf{A}^\sigma)$).
+In conclusion, the well-posedness of the interacting particle SDE $\bR^{Nd}$-system is ensured by standard SDE results \cite[Theorem 3.5 (p.58)]{mao2008stochastic}.